-We strongly recommend using the 2.6.18 Xen stock kernel with the c1.medium and c1.xlarge instances.
+We strongly recommend using the 2.6.18 Xen stock kernel with High-CPU and High-Memory instances.
 Although the default Amazon EC2 kernels work, the new kernels provide greater stability and performance for these instance types.
 For more information about kernels, see Kernels, RAM Disks, and Block Device Mappings FAQ.